 Paul W. Freese was born and raised in New Orleans, Louisiana.
 After graduating high school, he attended Loyola University New Orleans and was a member of Loyola’s Cross Country and Track and Field teams.
 In 2015, he graduated magna cum laude with departmental honors in English with a Bachelor of Arts in History and English.
 Paul received his Juris Doctorate, magna cum laude, in 2021 from Loyola University New Orleans College of Law where he was a member of the Loyola Law Review and served on the Law Review’s editorial board as a Sub and Cite Editor.

 Paul serves as counsel for insurance carriers and corporations in the fields of transportation, personal injury, wrongful death and premises liability.
 Paul is a member of the Federal Bar Association, Louisiana State Bar Association, the New Orleans Bar Association, the Louisiana Association of Defense Counsel, and the New Orleans Association of Defense Counsel.
-Paul was also selected to the Louisiana Super Lawyers Rising Stars List for 2024.
+Paul was also selected to the Louisiana Super Lawyers Rising Stars List for 2024 and 2025.

 Paul currently resides in New Orleans with his bug-eyed Boston Terrier, Wingman.
 He enjoys long-distance running and loves the Saints, LSU, the Yankees, and the Pelicans.